HOMILY WEEK 34 02 – Year I

 (Dan 2:3, 9-30, 31-45; Dan 3; Lk 21:5-11)

-Did you know that Meghan Markle was the most googled woman in the world as of her engagement to Prince Harry?
+Did you know that Meghan Markle was the most googled woman in the world after her engagement to Prince Harry?
 Could that be because kingdoms, royalty, palaces and temples hold out the hope for some enchantment in our lives?

 That pales in comparison to the fact that we are all involved in an intimate nuptial relationship with Jesus Christ, and living in his kingdom everyday if we so choose.
 All we have to do is believe in him, trust in him, do his will and give him praise and glory.